Trapezoid – Definition, Types, Properties, Examples, FAQs

 Scalene trapezoid

-A scalene trapezoid has sides that are different lengths and non-congruent.
+A scalene trapezoid or non isosceles trapezoid has sides that are different lengths and non-congruent.
 This means each of its four angles is different.
 It also has a pair of parallel sides and a pair of non-parallel sides.
 It’s also known as a non-isosceles trapezoid.

 Properties of a trapezoid

-The properties of trapezoids make them different from other types of quadrilaterals.
-These properties are:
+The trapezoid properties make them different from other types of quadrilaterals.
+These properties of trapezoids are the main trapezoid attributes:

 - An isosceles trapezoid has opposite sides of the same length.